MrXiaoM/RPGItems-reborn/README.md

 * Multi Minecraft version in just ONE jar!
 Not specific `1.XX.X-3.12.X` anymore.
 * Hot load support (experimental function with `PlugManX`)
 * Allow using a hoe item to farm a land (Add `noPlace` into comment to disallow).
+* (ProtocolLib needed) Send fake item to client in order to balance with vanilla weapons/armors. (e.g. `NETHERITE_HELMET` actually in server but display fake `LEATHER_HELMET` in client)
+* Run power would cost per-player magic value but not per-item durability.

 ## Languages